Foretagsakademin/casa-wordpress-plugin/README.txt

 6. Add your casa domain and your API key to the plugin settings.

 == Changelog ==

+= 1.0.2 =
+* Fix translation loading for WordPress 6.7

 = 1.0.1 =
 * Fix description